IBM/cics-bundle-maven/README.md

     Add `<insecure>true</insecure>` to the `<configuration/>` block for the `deploy` goal in the bundle's `pom.xml` (See snippet in Step 2 in [deploy a CICS bundle to a target CICS region](#deploy-a-cics-bundle-using-cics-bundle-maven-plugin)).

+> [!WARNING]
-    **Note:** Trusting all certificates can pose a security issue for your environment.
+> Trusting all certificates can pose a security issue for your environment.

 ### `internal server error` during deployment